Yiling-J/tablepilot/examples/100_recipes/README.md

 ## Step 4: Generate 100 Recipes (Text)

 We will generate the text for the recipes in two steps: one for the text columns and another for the image column.
 Text generation using `gemini-2.0-flash-001` is fast and stable, so you can generate in batches.
-It’s recommended to use the WebUI for a clearer view of the generated content.
+You can use either the CLI or WebUI in the following steps, though the WebUI is recommended for a clearer view of the generated content.

 CLI:
 ```console